uneeb123/priv-Signing/README.md

 a.
 The first thing you will see is simple input displaying text area for entering password.
 Enter the password that you set on the server side.

 b.
-Now you are ready to talk to the server.
+Now you are ready to talk to the server while the token is valid.
 The next UI you will see where you can generate public-private key pair.
 Click this button to proceed.
 This will only execute code on the FrontEnd.

 c.
 In your next screen, you should be able to see the key pairs.
 And the post button.
 The post button pushes the public key to the server.
 Press this button to proceed.